Get insider access

 Over-ear headphones, also called around-ear headphones, are among the most popular headphone types.
 While they can be a little bulky and don't breathe as well as in- or on-ears, most people find them the most comfortable headphones for extended listening periods.
 They often have more features than many in-ear or earbud options and have longer batteries than their smaller, more portable counterparts.

-We've tested over 370 pairs of over-ear headphones, and below are our recommendations for the best over-ear headphones to purchase.
-Also, make sure to check out our recommendations for the best on-ear headphones, the best earbuds and in-ear headphones, and the best Bluetooth over-ear headphones.
+We've tested over 385 pairs of over-ear headphones, and below are our recommendations for the top over-ear headphones to purchase.
+Also, make sure to check out our recommendations for the best on-ear headphones, the best earbuds and in-ear headphones, and the best wireless Bluetooth headphones.

 1. Best Over-Ear Headphones

 The Bose QuietComfort Ultra Headphones Wireless are the best over-ear headphones we've tested.
-They're Bose's top-of-the-line model, and you can expect an outstanding noise isolation performance thanks to their premium noise cancelling (ANC) system.
-They can easily cut down the rumble of bus and plane engines as well as tackle ambient chatter and the hum of A/C units.
+They're this manufacturer's top-of-the-line model, and you can expect outstanding noise isolation performance thanks to their premium active noise cancelling (ANC) system.
+They can easily cut down the rumble of plane engines as well as ambient chatter and whining computer fans, so they're great for flights and offices.
 With their ANC on, they last over 29 hours continuously.
-You can even use them wired, though you'll need to still have the headphones on for them to work, and they have a comfortable fit to last through long days on the go.
+You can even use them wired in a pinch, though you'll still need to have the headphones on for them to work.
+And as you'd expect from their name, their comfortable fit lasts through long days on the go.

-They have a bassy sound out of the box that delivers extra thump, rumble, and boom to mixes.
-If you prefer a different sound, their companion app offers a graphic EQ and presets so that you can fine-tune their sound.
-The app also has Immersive Audio, which is a head-tracking feature that can make your audio seem more immersive.
+Out of the box, they have a bassy sound that delivers extra thump, rumble, and boom to mixes.
+If you prefer a different sound, their companion app offers a three-band graphic EQ and presets so that you can fine-tune their sound.
+The app also has Immersive Audio, a head-tracking feature that can make your audio seem more spacious.
 If that's not enough, you can pair these headphones with up to two devices at a time, allowing you to stay connected to your PC and smartphone simultaneously.

 See our review